 - Novel Dissimilarity Techniques for Characterising Noisy Spatial Networks.
 Funded by: ARC Discovery 2012 from (2012 to 2014)

 - Babesiosis Emergence in the United States.
-Funded by: National Institute of Health Research Project Grant 2015 from (2012 to 2018)
+Funded by: National Institutes of Health Research Project Grant 2015 from (2012 to 2018)

 - Happy Feet: Novel footprint recognition to support childhood vaccination.
 Funded by: Gates Foundation Grant pre-2014 from (2011 to 2013)